Preparing to buy a house? Call us for a complimentary mortgage consultation.

 USDA loans are designed for low-income borrowers looking to purchase a home in a rural area.
 They offer competitive interest rates and do not require a down payment.
 USDA loans are backed by the U.S. Department of Agriculture, which reduces the risk to lenders and allows them to offer more favorable terms to borrowers.

 When considering different locations, it’s important to factor in the cost of living.
 This refers to the amount of money needed to cover basic expenses such as housing, food, transportation, and healthcare.
-The Cost of Living Index (COLI) provides a comparison of the cost of living in different areas relative to the average cost of living in the U.S.
+The COLI provides a comparison relative to the national average.

 Some of the least expensive places to live in Illinois include: